Parting Glances (1986)

 Love You Madly: A memoir of friendship, fame, and resilience

-by Frank Gaimari Jeff Copeland’s memoir, Love You Madly, Holly Woodlawn, vividly depicts his extraordinary friendship with the iconic transgender actress Holly Woodlawn, set against the vibrant and chaotic backdrop of Hollywood.
-More than just a biography, the book offers a personal and heartfelt portrayal of Copeland’s own journey as a young, ambitious writer navigating the unpredictable highs and lows of the entertainment industry.
-Set … Continue reading Love You Madly: A memoir of friendship, fame, and resilience
+by Frank Gaimari Jeff Copeland’s memoir, Love You Madly, Holly Woodlawn, vividly depicts his extraordinary friendship with the iconic transgender actress, set against the vibrant, chaotic backdrop of Hollywood.
+More than just a biography, the book offers a personal, heartfelt portrayal of Copeland’s journey as a young, ambitious writer navigating the unpredictable highs and lows of the entertainment industry.
+Set in the mid-1980s, the story … Continue reading Love You Madly: A memoir of friendship, fame, and resilience

 The Roses

-Frank’s Film Review: The Roses⭐⭐⭐⭐⭐/5 I can’t remember the last time I laughed so hard in a movie theater.
+⭐⭐⭐⭐⭐ I can’t remember the last time I laughed so hard in a movie theater.
 The Roses had the entire audience in stitches—genuine, uncontrollable, spontaneous laughter!
 This film is a true comedy gem, delivering nonstop humor from start to finish.
 Without a doubt, it’s one of the best comedies I’ve seen in years.
-But before we dive into the review, let … Continue reading The Roses
+But before we dive into the review, let me clarify—this is not … Continue reading The Roses

 Gods and Monsters